-- (2) Subject to subsection (1), the Minister is ultimately responsible to develop policy that is required from time to time. - (3) Public and commercial broadcasting services must comply with international technical standards and the broadcasting system must be readily adaptable to scientific and technological advances. - (4) The broadcasting system, as a whole, must provide educational programming, and where such programming is provided by a dedicated education service, must be extended throughout the Republic within the financial resources. - (5) The programming provided by the South African broadcasting system must- - (a) be varied and comprehensive, providing a balance of information, education 10 and entertainment meeting the broadcasting needs of the entire South African population in terms of age, race, gender, interests and backgrounds; - (b) be varied and offer a range of South African content and analysis from a South African perspective; - (c) must be drawn from local, regional, national and international sources;
+- 3. South African broadcasting system.--(1) The South African broadcasting system-- - (a) serves to safeguard, enrich and strengthen the cultural, political, social and economic fabric of South Africa; - (b) operates in the public interest and strengthens the spiritual and moral fibre of society; - (c) ensures that the broadcasting system is controlled by persons or groups of persons from a diverse range of communities in South Africa and within each element promotes ownership, control and management of broadcasting services by persons from historically disadvantaged groups; - (d) encourages fair competition in the provision of programmes and services. - (2) Subject to subsection (1), the Minister is ultimately responsible to develop policy that is required from time to time. - (3) Public and commercial broadcasting services must comply with international technical standards and the broadcasting system must be readily adaptable to scientific and technological advances. - (4) The broadcasting system, as a whole, must provide educational programming, and where such programming is provided by a dedicated education service, must be extended throughout the Republic within the financial resources. - (5) The programming provided by the South African broadcasting system must-- - (a) be varied and comprehensive, providing a balance of information, education and entertainment meeting the broadcasting needs of the entire South African population in terms of age, race, gender, interests and backgrounds; - (b) be varied and offer a range of South African content and analysis from a South African perspective; - (c) must be drawn from local, regional, national and international sources;

-- (d) provide a reasonable, balanced opportunity for the public to receive a variety of points of view on matters of public concern; - (e) provide a significant place for programmes produced by the independent production sector; - (f) comply with the code of conduct for broadcasting services as prescribed in 20 Schedule 1 of the IBA Act; - (6) A range of programming in the Republic's official languages must be extended to all South Africans as circumstances permit. - (7) The human resources development strategy for the broadcasting sector must be viewed holistically in terms of qualification standards, skills development, teaching, 25 inter-relationships with the complementary sectors and the funding of the training system.
+- (d) provide a reasonable, balanced opportunity for the public to receive a variety of points of view on matters of public concern; - (e) provide a significant place for programmes produced by the independent production sector; - (f) comply with the code of conduct for broadcasting services as prescribed in Schedule 1 of the IBA Act. - (6) A range of programming in the Republic's official languages must be extended to all South Africans as circumstances permit. - (7) The human resources development strategy for the broadcasting sector must be viewed holistically in terms of qualification standards, skills development, teaching, inter-relationships with the complementary sectors and the funding of the training system.